Who can get the Canada Recovery Sickness Benefit (CRSB)?

 It is for people who do not qualify for Employment Insurance (EI).

-The first day that you can get CRSB money for is September 27, 2020.
-You will be able to apply for this money starting on October 5, 2020.
+The first day that you could get CRSB money for was September 27, 2020.
 It gives $500 a week for up to for 4 weeks.
-It is only available until October 23, 2021.
+CRSB is available until at least November 20, 2021.
+The government plans to extend the program again to May 7, 2022, but this is not the law yet.

 You apply for the CRSB one week at a time through your online CRA MyAccount.
-You must wait to apply until after you've missed work for one week.
+You must wait to apply until the Monday after the week you missed work.
 And you must apply within 60 days of missing work.

 Who will qualify